DmitryBara/video-compression/README.md

 3. compress video into 2 different qualities

 ATTENTION:
-This is just one part of media processing system!
-Article describing the whole system is [here](https://dmitry-barabash.medium.com/photo-and-video-compression-pipeline-in-modern-web-applications-921fa2988628).
+ATTENTION: This is only one part of the media processing system!
+An article describing the entire system can be found [here](https://dmitry-barabash.medium.com/photo-and-video-compression-pipeline-in-modern-web-applications-921fa2988628).

 ## Demonstration